According to a number of ancient writers, John founded the bishoprics in the churches of the province of Asia.

 Historically, it would make sense that there would have been a need for ecclesiastical organization following Nero’s death.
 According to 2 Timothy (1:15; 4:10), Paul’s co-workers in Asia had forsaken him at the end of his life; 2 Timothy later relates that Paul had summoned Timothy and Mark (presumably John/Mark), two of his faithful co-workers in Asia, to Rome (2 Tim 4:9-11).

-Furthermore, Hippolytus claimed that the Nicolaitans, a libertine sect, were active in Asia at the time (De resurr. fr.
+Furthermore, Hippolytus claimed that the Nicolaitans, a libertine sect, were active in Asia at this time (De resurr. fr.
 1; cf. Irenaeus, Haer.
 3.3.4).

 Lastly, most, if not all of the twelve apostles were likely dead by the end of Nero’s reign (see here).

 This was thus the situation which, according to Christian tradition, confronted John, who set about bringing stability by “adopting” the churches of Asia as his own and by appointing bishops in them.
-Perhaps it was in this context that Diotrephes refused to receive him (3 John 9).
+And perhaps it was in this context, as John laid claim to the Pauline churches, that Diotrephes refused to receive him (3 John 9).

 On the question of the antiquity of the episcopal office, see here.

-If you enjoyed this article, please help keep this blog alive by liking or sharing it.
+If you enjoyed this article, please like or share it.

 .
 This is disputed by Lorne Zelyck, “Irenaeus and the Authorship of the Fourth Gospel,” in The Origins of the Fourth Gospel, ed.
 Stanley Porter and Hughson T. Ong (Leiden: Brill, 2016), 248-49.
 However, the argument of Irenaeus, that if the Gnostic aeons were types of the apostles, then there would be an aeon for Paul and seventy aeons for the seventy disciples, seems to require it.
 See my response in Identity of John the Evangelist, 41-42.